 But our incredible food system hasn’t existed forever.
-Before the early 20th century, when modern refrigeration and efficient transportation systems began to make out-of-season food cheap and plentiful, it was exceedingly difficult or impossible to get out-of-season produce and other foods, and only the very wealthy could afford what little supply there was.
+Before the early 20th century when modern refrigeration and efficient transportation systems began to make out-of-season food cheap and plentiful, it was exceedingly difficult or impossible to get out-of-season produce and other foods.

-How did people back then enjoy produce months after the harvest?
-How did they make their limited, often intermittent supply of animal protein last through lean periods?
-The answer is through various preservation methods.
+Back then, people enjoyed produce months after the harvest and made their limited, often intermittent supply of animal protein last through lean periods via various preservation methods.

 What Is Canning?

 Canning is the process of preserving food in sterile, airtight containers without the use of artificial preservatives.
 It typically involves heating the containers to at least the boiling point of water, adding fresh or processed food, and heating them again to sterilize the contents.
 For some popular canned items, such as fresh pickles that wilt when exposed to heat, the second round of heating isn’t required and may actually be undesirable.

 When properly prepared, tightly sealed, and stored in a cool, dry place, unopened canned food remains safe to eat for at least a year — and possibly much longer — without refrigeration.
 (Once opened, refrigeration is required and shelf life typically drops to a few weeks, depending on the product.)